Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: Experiment

 To conduct a thorough evaluation of the DigiFakeAV dataset, we systematically select nine representative deepfake detection algorithms based on the criteria of representativeness and accessibility.
 The selected models cover six categories: Naive (Meso4~\cite{Afchar_2018}, MesoInception4~\cite{Afchar_2018}, Xception-c23~\cite{rössler2019faceforensicslearningdetectmanipulated}), Spatial (Capsule~\cite{nguyen2019usecapsulenetworkdetect}, HeadPose~\cite{yang2018exposingdeepfakesusing}), Frequency (F3-Net~\cite{qian2020thinkingfrequencyfaceforgery}), Temporal (Cross Efficient ViT~\cite{Coccomini_2022}), Hybrid Domain (SFIConv~\cite{10286083}), and Multi-modal (SSVF~\cite{feng2023selfsupervisedvideoforensicsaudiovisual}).

-As shown in Tab. \ref{table:comparisonresults}, existing deepfake detection methods universally face performance collapse on the DigiFakeAV dataset.
-For example, the AUC of SFIConv drops from 100.0\% (DF-TIMIT HQ) to 71.2\%, and SSVF declines from 94.5\% (FakeAVCeleb) to 51.0\%.
-These results validate the disruptive challenge posed by diffusion-based digital human forgeries to existing detection paradigms.
-Traditional methods relying on local texture anomalies or static frequency-domain features are insufficient to handle highly coherent multimodal synthetic content, urgently requiring a reconstruction of the detection of spatiotemporal dynamics and cross-modal interactions\footnote{Further evaluations of baseline comparison are provided in the Appendix D}.
+As shown in Tab.~\ref{table:comparisonresults}, existing deepfake detectors collapse on DigiFakeAV (e.g., SFIConv AUC drops from 100.0\% (DF-TIMIT HQ) to 71.2\%, SSVF from 94.5\% (FakeAVCeleb) to 51.0\%).
+This underscores the challenge from diffusion-based forgeries and the inadequacy of traditional texture or static frequency methods, highlighting the need for spatiotemporal and cross-modal analysis.